 In the last three decades, we have established a network of resources to help analyze cases and to ensure that our clients get full compensation for their injuries.
 By only accepting a few cases at a time, our cerebral palsy attorneys are able to fully investigate your claim.
 If your child’s cerebral palsy was caused by the negligence of a doctor or other medical professional, we will work to pursue the maximum compensation for your child’s lifelong care and treatment.

-Why Should I Hire Chris Mellino and Tom Robenalt to Handle My Cerebral Palsy Lawsuit?
+Why Should I Hire Chris Mellino to Handle My Cerebral Palsy Lawsuit?

-First, Mellino Robenalt does not advertise.
+First, Mellino Law Firm does not advertise.
 Attorneys and satisfied clients send us the majority of our caseload.

-Second, Chris Mellino and Tom Robenalt are respected throughout northeast Ohio for their ability to dig below the surface and make sure nothing is overlooked.
+Second, Chris Mellino is respected throughout northeast Ohio for his ability to dig below the surface and make sure nothing is overlooked.
 In fact, Chris has worked on several landmark cases, including Moskovitz v.
 Mt.
 Sinai Medical Center (1994) and Watkins_v._Cleveland_Clinic_Foundation (1998).

 Third, unlike firms that: